LMS Jubilee Class 5690 Leander: Preservation

+Upcoming overhaul

+In an interview by Steam Railway with Chris Beet in June he stated: "Leander has run well with very few problems and got safely through to the end of her ticket.
+The extra income from the additional running is a bonus and will certainly help with the cost of the overhaul.
+It was certainly great to get our two locomotives together at Lakeside which was a first - and hopefully not the last.
+Going to the Mid-Hants and Epping Ongar railways was a great experience, being in the south of England for a change.
+We never really planned to have an end-of-ticket tour of heritage railways but that's how it ended up, mainly owing to road transport costs".
+Chris further added: "Leander's overhaul has already begun with the removal of the brick arch and washing out of the boiler.
+The engine will be winterised while we work on the tender - fitting the new tender tank and repairs to the drag box.
+Once the tender is done we'll move on to the loco: new ashpan (as normal), change some stays, renew the smoke tubes and flues, and refurbish brake gear, in addition to any work that shows up when the boiler is stripped down.
+I think the overhaul will take a few years depending on the volunteer team's input; fewer people means it will take longer".

+In a final comment on whether Leander's overhaul would be the last under its current overhaul, Beet Said: "It's hypothetical as we are talking ten years plus into the future and the heritage railway/main line landscape will have changed.
+Who knows?
+Realistically, I'm 56 years old; if we can get 45690 running again by the time I'm 60, then I'll be about 70 when the next overhaul is due".

 Fame in Preservation

 To mark the re-opening of the Conwy Valley line in August 2019 following a closure period after suffering from multiple washouts inflicted from Storm Gareth, on 3 August 2019 Leander double headed the Conwy Quest railtour from Chester to Blaenau Ffestiniog via Llandudno Junction while double heading with 48151.
 It was also covering for the unavailable LMS Royal Scot No. 46115 Scots Guardsman which had been failed days before with a hot axlebox during a test run.
 With the route's gradient being 1 in 45 heading towards Blaenau Ffestiniog, no members of the class ran along the branch in LMS & BR days and until Aug 2019 none had been down the branch in preservation.
 45690 was therefore the first member of the class to run along the Conwy Valley Line and visit Blaenau Ffestiniog.
 The journey from Chester to Llandudno Junction & from Blaenau Ffestiniog to Llandudno Junction was done with the engines running tender first with the other legs being with the engines running chimney first.